-This article will introduce you four free ways to migrate Google Drive to OneDrive.
+This article will introduce you 4 free ways to transfer Google Drive files to OneDrive.
 Read it and find the one that suits you most.

 Nowadays, more and more users are trying to store their data on cloud storage drives.
 Many cloud storage drives provide a certain storage volume for free, and because of this, a lot of users sign up for many accounts or using more than one cloud drives for more free storage volume.

 There are a lot of users using both Google Drive and OneDrive.
 When you register one Google Drive or OneDrive account, you will get 15 GB or 5 GB free storage volume.
 While using those two cloud drives, you may want to transfer files from Google Drive to OneDrive for data backup or to distinguish between work data and personal data, including docs, sheets, photos, videos, etc. But, there comes one question on how to move from Google Drive to OneDrive?